lemnispace/shop-api/README.md

 - **Pagination, Filtering, and Sorting**: Efficiently browse and search through resources
 - **Rate Limiting**: Protect the API from abuse
 - **API Versioning**: Ensure backward compatibility
+- **Infrastructure as Code**: All infrastructure is managed through Terraform.

 ## Technology Stack